europybots2024/vendeeglobe/README.md

 ## TL;DR

+1. Register your team at https://forms.gle/yZLGZMannpxNjGnD7

-1. Create a repository for your bot from the template https://github.com/europybots2024/template_bot
+2. Create a repository for your bot from the template https://github.com/europybots2024/template_bot

-2. Get started with:
+3. Get started with:

 ```
 conda create -n <NAME> -c conda-forge python=3.10.*